-The following procedure is a high level guide on how to deploy ServiceControl onto a Microsoft fault tolerance Windows cluster.
+The following procedure is a high level guide on how to deploy ServiceControl onto a Microsoft fault-tolerant Windows cluster.
 This guide assumes that MSMQ is the underlying transport.

-- Set up a MSMQ Cluster Group.
-Cluster Group is a group of resources that have a unique DNS name and can be addressed externally like a computer.
+- Set up an MSMQ cluster group.
+A cluster group is a group of resources that have a unique DNS name and can be addressed externally like a computer.

-- Make it depend on MSMQ and MSMQ network name;
+- Ensure it depends on MSMQ and the MSMQ network name

-More information on Message Queuing in Server Clusters.
+More information is available on Message Queuing in Server Clusters.

-The RavenDB database needs to be located in shared storage that is highly available and fault tolerant.
+The RavenDB database must be located in shared storage that is highly available and fault tolerant.
 Shared storage does not mean a shared network share but shared cluster storage.
-Access to the data should always be 'local' althought physically that data could be stored on a SAN.
-When this disk is mounted RavenDB needs to be configured to use that location.
+Access to the data should always be 'local' althought physically, that data could be stored on a SAN.
+When this disk is mounted, RavenDB must be configured to use that location.
 See Customize RavenDB Embedded Location for more information on how to change the ServiceControl database location.

-Once the Failover cluster is created and ServiceControl is installed, the next step is to configure ServiceControl to run in a clustered environment.
+Once the failover cluster is created and ServiceControl is installed, configure ServiceControl to run in a clustered environment.

 ServiceControl exposes an HTTP API that is used by ServicePulse and ServiceInsight.
-URL ACL(s) need to be defined on each cluster node.
-The URL needs to be the
+URL ACL(s) must be defined on each cluster node.
+The URL must be set to the

-cluster name and the ACL is set to give permissions to the
+cluster name and the ACL set to give permissions to the

 Service Account running ServiceControl.